wazuh/wazuh-documentation/source/index.rst

 + OSSEC HIDS :ref:`Rule set <ossec_rule_set>`: Includes compliance mapping with PCI DSS v3.1, and additional decoders and rules.
 Users can contribute to this rule set by submitting pull requests to our `Github repository <https://github.com/wazuh/ossec-rules>`_.
 Our team will continue to maintain and update it periodically.

 - OSSEC manager with extended JSON logging capabilities, for easy :ref:`integration with ELK Stack <ossec_elk>` and third party log management tools.
-This new format includes compliance support and modifications in OSSEC binaries needed by the :ref:`OSSEC RESTful API <ossec_api>`.
+This new manager includes compliance support and modifications in OSSEC binaries needed by the :ref:`OSSEC RESTful API <ossec_api>`.

 + :ref:`OSSEC RESTful API <ossec_api>`: Used to monitor and control your OSSEC installation, providing an interface to interact with the manager from anything that can send an HTTP request.